agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 * Structuring config

 There are plenty of other things one can do.
-I use `fzf` for more than just browsing my shell history -- it's a versatile tool that can accept as an interactive menu for many tasks.
+I use `fzf` for more than just browsing my shell history -- it's a versatile tool that can act as an interactive menu for many tasks.
 Shells typically have ways of creating functions and aliases to script repetitive tasks.
-Not to mention, there are many, _many_ executables one can download to fulfil various needs, whether as replacements for existing, venerables (GNU) alternatives or for entirely new functionality.
+Not to mention, there are many, _many_ executables one can download to fulfil various needs, whether as replacements for existing, venerable (GNU) alternatives or for entirely new functionality.
 Some honourable mentions include `rg` instead of `grep`, `fd` instead of `find`, and `jq` for working with JSON.

 There's a veritable smorgasbord out there, so it's best to do a bit of your own exploration.
+In the meantime, I hope this article provides some insight and inspiration for you.